Enterprise-connect/documentation/ec-guide.md

 ```bash
 cf scale <Gateway app name> -i 2
 ```
+Other EC agents running on Predix may be scaled in the same manner.
+Interesting to note is that for some use cases, scaling the EC Server agent may mitigate the occurrence of connectivity errors caused by outside factors(network lag, timeouts, etc.).

 <A HREF="#top">Back To Top</A>
 ## Diego, Scaling, and Managing Complex Use Cases